 Using Papers?
 Get Yourself a Bong or Vaporizer

 I’m a huge fan of smoking joints, but unfortunately, it’s the least efficient way to consume marijuana, as somewhere around 75% of cannabinoids gets wasted due to combustion.
-Moreover, joints will get you less higher than a bong or a powerful vape, so if you don’t feel like smoking more and more pot in your papers, try other methods of cannabis consumption.
-It will work, at least for some time.
+Moreover, joints will get you less high than a bong or a powerful vape.
+So, if you don’t feel like smoking more and more pot using papers, try other methods of cannabis consumption.
+It will work at least for some time.